 This Swiss Chard Lasagna recipe is gluten-free, vegetarian, super hearty, and oh-so-delicious!
 You’ll be surprised as to what’s creating the layers in this twist on a classic.
-This post contains Amazon affiliate links for your convenience at no additional cost to you.

 What is Swiss Chard?